Offering Value for Money

 Investment and improvements for the future

-The University is a charity, so we don't have any shareholders or owners to pay.
-Any profit we make, we invest in improvements to our campus facilities and services.
+As a charity, we don't have any shareholders or owners so any surplus we make is invested back into the University for improvements to our campus facilities and services.

 1. The percentage breakdown is based on the total tuition fee received from Home/EU undergraduate students supplemented by recurrent grant income administered by the Office for Students to support, amongst other things, the teaching of high cost STEM subjects, Erasmus+, overseas study programmes and premiums to support successful student outcomes.